PHLAK/blog.chriskankiewicz.com/content/beginers-guide-to-search-engine-optimization.md

 Title: Beginers Guide To Search Engine Optimization
 Date: 2009-11-20 00:00
 Author: Chris Kankiewicz
-Category: Web Development
+Category: Development
-Tags: Google, Keywords, robots.txt, Search Engine Optimization, SEO, Sitemaps, Yahoo!
+Tags: Search Engine Optimization, SEO, Tips, Web Development
 Slug: beginers-guide-to-search-engine-optimization

 The following is a quick list of optimizations that, in my years of web